UniverseStudiosMC/UniverseJobs/docs/README.md

-# 📖 JobsAdventure Wiki
+# 📖 UniverseJobs Wiki

-Welcome to the complete documentation for **JobsAdventure**, the ultimate jobs plugin for Minecraft!
+Welcome to the complete documentation for **UniverseJobs**, the ultimate jobs plugin for Minecraft!

 ## 🎯 About this Wiki

 This wiki contains all the necessary documentation to:
-- **Install and configure** JobsAdventure on your server
+- **Install and configure** UniverseJobs on your server
 - **Understand** all plugin features
 - **Configure** your custom jobs and rewards
-- **Integrate** JobsAdventure with other plugins
+- **Integrate** UniverseJobs with other plugins
 - **Troubleshoot** common issues

-## 🚀 What is JobsAdventure?
+## 🚀 What is UniverseJobs?

-JobsAdventure is an advanced Minecraft plugin that transforms your server into a true RPG economic experience.
+UniverseJobs is an advanced Minecraft plugin that transforms your server into a true RPG economic experience.
 With its sophisticated job system, your players can:

 - **Gain experience** by performing various actions (mining, farming, combat, etc.)
 - **Progress through jobs** with customizable levels and XP curves